Why Does My Vape Leak?

 When vapers tell us of their vaping ordeals, one of the common problems encountered is a leaking tank.

-Whether due to the loss of e-liquid or the potential stain of a spill a leaking tank can be a nightmare to deal with.
+Whether due to the loss of vape juice or the potential stain of a spill a leaking tank can be a nightmare to deal with.

 Though any vaper can suffer from a leaking vape tank, it tends to happen more to new vapers simply due to making a few basic mistakes.